aaylafetzer/st/README.md

 - `fontconfig` for the default build, for your system monospace font
 - `libX11` and `libXft` to have an actually functioning window
+- `freetype` v2.0+ because… I dunno, it's used in compiling
 - `harfbuzz` for ligatures

 I'm sure that list is incomplete, so please send an issue if you find any dependencies not listed!